OK, so what ACTUALLY is a Big Life?

 In short, I created Live a Big Life because I want to play my part in releasing a generation to live the life that it was made for.

-Want to know what my big life looks like right now, and how my adventure started, and is unfolding?
-You can take a peek into it right here.
+Want to know what my big life looks like when my adventure is finally in full flow?
+Take a look at my perfect day here.